Learning Center / How to Connect EL Wire

 Battery pack or wall adapter

+Already have a connector?
 Ellumiglow includes a female connector pre-attached with every 10 feet of EL Wire purchased.
-If your wire already has a connector, skip directly to Step 4.
+If your wire already has a connector, skip to Step 4.

 Step-by-Step Connection